s-shin/wswrapper/README.md

 ### Built-in events

-'open', 'close', and 'error' are special event names.
+"open", "close", and "error" are special event names.
 Each event has only one handler.

 ```javascript
 ws.on("open", function(e) { console.log(e); });